 Birgit Van Puymbroeck is postdoctoral research fellow of the Research Foundation Flanders (FWO Vlaanderen).
 She works in English Literature at Ghent University, Belgium, where she obtained her Ph.D. in 2012.
 In 2013-2014 she held a visiting fellowship at the Department of English, Yale University.
 In spring 2017 she was a visiting researcher at the School of English, Queen Mary University of London.

 Birgit has published on various aspects of modernism, fin-de-siècle literature, and Anglo-French culture.
 She has contributed to international peer-reviewed journals including PMLA; Modern Language Review; English Literature in Transition, 1880-1920; Texas Studies in Literature and Language; Victorian Periodicals Review; Neophilologus; Brontë Studies; Journal of European Periodical Studies; and Tijdschrift voor tijdschriftstudies, as well as to books published by Bloomsbury and Palgrave Macmillan.
 She is co-editor of Afterlives of the Brontës, a special issue of Brontë Studies (co-edited with Marysa Demoor and Olivia Malfait), and editor-in-chief of DiGeSt, Journal of Diversity and Gender Studies.
-She is currently working on a book provisionally titled Networking Modernism: Anglo-French Literary Culture and the Myth of Autonomy.
+She is currently working on a book titled Modernist Literature and European Identity.

 Birgit’s research focuses on transnational networks of authors and texts, periodicals and print culture.
 Her current project studies the relations between radio and the periodical press with regard to literature at the beginning of the twentieth century: how did radio continue a 19th-century cultural project associated with the periodical press?
 How did early 20th-century authors make use of both media?
 What does an intermedial approach teach us with regard to the development of early 20th-century literature and literary critique?